vuonghy2442/lonelybot/README.md

 ### Play

 You can play out the game.
-Due the optimizations, the available actions are quite unsual, and performing them may result in weird results
+Due the optimizations, the available actions are quite unusual, and performing them may result in weird results
 - One action can be equivalent to multiple actions combined in standard game
 - The result of the action is impossible but it is equivalent to the possible result in the standard game.
 - Missing some actions (should be inferior to the available actions)